saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 ## Debugging

 ### Use ECHO and PS2 Client
-When debugging paste variables where you want in the script.
+When debugging paste ECHO where you want in the script.
 Then run PS2Client to see output via ECHO

 ```
-    PARSEPATH "$PWD$" "SRC_DEV" "SRC_PATH" "SRC_FILE"

     ECHO ""
     ECHO ""
     ECHO ARG0: $ARG0$